xan2622/F-117A-Clickable-Cockpit/README.md

 The main problem is that [DOSBox](https://www.dosbox.com/) "captures" the mouse cursor, making the Windows one invisible in-game.<br/>
 This doesn't happen with [DOSBox-X](https://dosbox-x.com/) because it displays the Windows mouse cursor over the (client) game area by default.

-This script is completely unofficial and not endorsed by MicroProse Software, Inc.
+This script is unofficial and not related to MicroProse Software, Inc.